A guest post by Dr Vanessa Lapointe

 Guest blog author:

 Dr. Vanessa Lapointe is a Canadian author, parenting educator and registered psychologist who has been supporting families and children for more than 15 years.
-She is the author of the wonderful book, Discipline without Damage: How to get your kids to behave without messing them up.
-In March 2018 she will be coming to Australia for the very special event, Raising Children Who Shine: Exploring Toddlers to 10-year-olds in Perth, Brisbane and Sydney.
+She is the author of the wonderful new book, Parenting Right From the Start.
+In March 2020 she will be bringing her seminar based on this book to Perth, Brisbane and Sydney.
 Find out more…